Dongcheng District

 Dongcheng 东城区 — The Historic Heart of Beijing

 Dongcheng (东城区) is the cultural and political core of Beijing — and arguably of all China.
 This is where emperors ruled for over 500 years, where revolutionaries declared a new nation, and where centuries-old hutongs sit steps away from modern boutiques.
+Home to the Forbidden City, Temple of Heaven, Yonghe Temple, and countless historic treasures, Dongcheng offers the quintessential Beijing experience.
 If you only have one day in Beijing, Dongcheng is where you'll spend most of it.

 🏛️ Top Attractions